Bishoy-Morgan/schoolSphere/README.md

 ```
 This will spin up a MySQL container with the configured database.

+---

 ▶️ Running the Project
 Development (Localhost):
 ```
 npm install
 npm run dev
 ```
-Open http://localhost:3000 in your browser.
+- **Open http://localhost:3000 in your browser.

-Connects to the local Dockerized MySQL DB.
+- **Connects to the local Dockerized MySQL DB.

 Production (Deployed on Vercel):
-The frontend is hosted on Vercel.
+- **The frontend is hosted on Vercel.

-For database access, you must use a cloud-hosted MySQL service (e.g., Railway, PlanetScale, Aiven, Supabase, etc.) instead of local Docker.
+- **For database access, you must use a cloud-hosted MySQL service (e.g., Railway, PlanetScale, Aiven, Supabase, etc.) instead of local Docker.

-Add your production DB credentials in Vercel Environment Variables.
+- **Add your production DB credentials in Vercel Environment Variables.

+---

 🔑 Environment Variables
 Make sure to configure these both locally (.env) and in your hosting provider: